shadowimmage/fcc-backend-challenges/README.md

 These APIs/Pages have been modified to be slightly different than the FreeCodeCamp challenges so that they can all live within the same app and be a bit more useful and cohesive.

+## Change Note May 2018

+A major change to FreeCodeCamp's curriculum may have broken some of these microservices.
+In addition, the ordering and naming convention may have changed.

 ## Contents

 ---------